aidanwhiteley/lastfmdata/README.md

 - npm install karma-phantomjs-launcher --save-dev
 - npm install karma-jasmine --save-dev

+Run
+===

-To run the application with a local webserver use: grunt serve To build the production version of the application use: grunt serve:dist
+- To run the application with a local webserver use: grunt serve
+- To build the production version of the application use: grunt serve:dist

 Acknowledgements
 ===============

 This project was started after seeing the great UI in the jQuery plugin for viewing last.fm data by Alex Cash.
 This is available at https://github.com/alexcash/jQuery.last.fm under the MIT / GPL dual license.
-The CSS from that project has been re-used for the "top albums" UI in that project.
+The CSS from that project has been re-used for the "top albums" UI in this project.
 The rest of this project is all new Angular.js based code.

 License
 =======